-Investing in Small Businesses:
+Investing in Job Creation:

 Like you, I want our home to be a place that reflects who we are, a place that we are proud of.
 I am a proud Nevadan, with a proven record of standing up for our values.
-We often hear we are last on this list or that list, but I know that by pulling together we can do better and I want to be a part of the solution.